About Fairbanks Memorial Hospital

 - Documents all work performed, maintains parts, supplies, tools, test equipment and technical literature by completing service reports and supplemental productivity documentation in an accurate and timely manner.

 Maintains an accurate and current parts inventory.
+Assists manager in maintaining a comprehensive library of technical literature.

 Performs all functions according to established policies, procedures, regulatory and accreditation requirements, as well as applicable professional standards.
 Provides all customers of Foundation Health with an excellent service experience by consistently demonstrating our core and leader behaviors each and every day.